MicrosoftDocs/mixed-reality/mixed-reality-docs/index.md

                                                     </div>
                                                 </div>
                                                 <div class="cardText">
-                                                    <h3 class="x-hidden-focus">Mixed Reality Toolkit (MRTK)</h3>
+                                                    <h3 class="x-hidden-focus">Open source projects</h3>
-                                                  <p>The Mixed Reality Toolkit is a collection of scripts and components intended to accelerate development of applications targeting Microsoft HoloLens and Windows Mixed Reality headsets.
-The project is aimed at reducing barriers to entry to create mixed reality applications and contribute back to the community as we all grow.</p>
+                                                  <p>These open source projects, sample apps, and toolkits should help you accelerate development of applications targeting Microsoft HoloLens and Windows Mixed Reality immersive headsets.
+Leverage anything you find here and please contribute back as you learn - our whole community will benefit!</p>
                                                 </div>
                                             </div>
                                         </div>